NASA-SW-VnV/fret/fret-electron/docs/_media/exports/testgen.md

 Dependencies, listed by engine option, are provided below:

 - 'Kind 2': The [Kind 2](https://kind2-mc.github.io/kind2/)  model checker and the [Z3](https://github.com/Z3Prover/z3)  theorem prover must be installed.
+Latest known supported version is v2.3.0.
 - 'NuSMV': The [NuSMV](https://nusmv.fbk.eu/) model checker must be installed.
+Latest known supported version is v2.7.0.

 ## A step-by-step guide to generating tests from FRETish